ethereum/execution-spec-tests/README.md

 transition tool.

 Within the `post` dictionary object, an account address can be:
-- `None`: The account will not be checked for absence or existance in the result returned by the transition tool.
+- `None`: The account will not be checked for absence or existence in the result returned by the transition tool.
 - `Account` object: The test expects that this account exist and also has properties equal to the properties specified by the `Account` object.